skishore23/ranger/README.md

 > **Status:** Experimental / pre-1.0.
 APIs and folder layout may change.

-Ranger is an execution engine for running long-lived, stateful workflows that use LLMs, tools, and human input.
-You write plain Python functions that say what data they need and what data they produce.
+Ranger is an execution engine for long-lived, stateful workflows that use LLMs, tools, and human input.
+You write plain Python functions that declare what data they need and what data they produce.
 Ranger figures out the order to run them and records each step in a local database so you can inspect, replay, and compare runs later.

 Instead of hand-rolled `while True` loops and ad-hoc logging, you get a simple dataflow: state goes in → steps fire when their inputs are ready → new state comes out.
 Ranger keeps the full trace so you can see how a result was produced and how a change in model, prompt, or code affects behavior.